HewlettPackard/dc-rl/sphinx/_build/html/_sources/usage/index.rst.txt

+.. _usage_ref:

 =============
 Custom Use
 =============

-SustainDC offers extensive customization options to tailor the environments to specific needs and configurations.
+|F| offers extensive customization options to tailor the environments to specific needs and configurations.
 Users can modify various parameters and components across the **Workload**, **Data Center**, and **Battery** environments, as well as external variables like weather carbon intensity data, and workload trace.

 .. image:: ../images/schematic.png